drostron/slamdata-docs/source/slamdown-reference.rst

 Use brackets (``[]``) followed by text to indicate checkboxes.
 In a set of checkboxes each checkbox operates independently.

-.. hint:: **Array Evaluation**

-	When referring to a variable that is an array, which is what a checkbox variable is, the variable must be followed by the ``[_]`` operator.
-See query example below.

-A checkbox array variable can be used in a query whether it was defined statically in Slamdown or dynamically through an evaluated SQL² query.
-An example query within a Query Card would look like this.
+A checkbox array variable can be used in a query whether it was defined statically in SlamDown or dynamically through an evaluated SQL² query.
+An example query within a **Query Card** would look as follows.

+Example:

 ::

+	SELECT *
+        FROM `/mydb/mytable`
-	SELECT * FROM `/mydb/mytable` WHERE phone IN :phones[_]
+        WHERE phone IN :phones

 5.4.1 Static Check Boxes